Crisis Response Ministry has 5 levels of qualifications available.

 Chaplains and Advanced Crisis Responders (CRA) must complete CRM’s 16 hour training module prior to receiving a Chaplain or Advanced Crisis Responder certification.

 CRM Certified Chaplains and Crisis Responders

-CRM Certified Chaplains and Crisis Responders must complete CRM's 16 training module as well as complete FEMA 100, 200 and 700 and 800 plus Psychological First Aid and submit their certification certificates to CRM.
+CRM Certified Chaplains and Crisis Responders must complete CRM's 16 training module as well as complete FEMA 100, 200 and 700 plus Psychological First Aid and submit their certification certificates to CRM.
 CRM Certified Chaplains and Crisis Responders will receive a patch to reflect that they have met the state requirements to be deployed at a state level deployment.
 It is possible that a state level deployment could occur in our local communities during a major disaster and only CRM Certified Chaplains and Crisis Responders will be able to deploy.

 Crisis Responder Basics, Chaplains and Crisis Responders Advanced are allowed to serve in the local communities but cannot deploy at a state level without becoming a CRM Certified Chaplain/ Crisis Responder per state requirements.

 As a condition of credential renewal, all volunteers will be required to attend eight (8) hours of continuing education per year or a total of 16 hours during the two years prior to their credential renewal.

 Chaplains must be ordained or licensed pastors or possess a Chaplain’s certification from a recognized Christian Chaplaincy group.
 Alternatively, volunteers holding a designation as Chaplain must be commissioned by their Christian church as a Chaplain and be ordained deacon or elder or hold their Christian denomination’s equivalent.
 A person must be a member in good standing with their local Christian church, provide a written testimony of salvation through Jesus Christ and an ecclesiastical letter from their pastor.